arfbllh/Goofy-Pinkman-on-the-run/README.md

 ```

 # Commands to run
- Go to the the Goopy-PinkMan:-On-The-Run directory run the following command:
+ Go to the the Goofy-Pinkman-on-the-run directory run the following command:
   - make
   - ./play